-- ensure socialization to the role of research scientist; - ensure significant knowledge and skill acquisition for launching a successful program of independent research post doctorate; and - prepare for an entry level role in an academic setting.
+- ensure socialization to the role of research scientist; - · ensure significant knowledge and skill acquisition for launching a successful program of independent research post doctorate; and - prepare for an entry level role in an academic setting.

 The program requires a minimum of 47 credit hours of graduate coursework (post-MSN) prior to a dissertation.
-Post-BSN students are also required to take a three-credit advanced practice role course.
 Students will work on active research projects, and it is expected that most will graduate with a record of publication.
 Coursework is structured with a substantial core (36 credit hours) of nursing science and research methods to be taken in the School of Nursing.
 This core will be expanded with elected statistics, research methods, and minor area courses (12 credit hours) to be taken mainly outside of nursing in other Duke University departments.
 Additional requirements include a one-credit research practicum and a one-credit teaching practicum.